ImalkaM/CoRetailManager/README.md

 # CoRetailManager
-A retail management system usint asp.net
+A retail management system usint asp.net and angular